This article was rewritten on January 20, 2025.

 SEO is hard.
 Let’s not pretend there’s a straightforward way to get your content to rank, or to even understand what Google wants.
 If you run a small business, you likely don’t have hours to spare each week for your website’s SEO.
 But there’s good news here!
-All you need to get started toward a better search position is the Yoast SEO plugin for content optimization – and this awesome guide.
+All you need to get started toward improved visibility and rankings is the Yoast SEO plugin for content optimization – and this awesome guide.

 Yoast is extremely easy to use, and gets to work immediately after installation.
 But blindly applying all of its recommendations doesn’t help your website.
 I’ll take you through all of the recommendations in the Yoast SEO analysis box, explaining what each one means – and exactly how it factors into your SEO.